 You can use music recognition to identify tunes playing around you, as well as music playing on your device itself.
+In fact, Shazam can even identify songs playing on your headphones!
 That makes it handy for identifying songs in TV shows and movies you’re watching on the go.

 To get started, you’ll need to add the music recognition feature to Control Center by following these steps: